ShadowDara/Tech-Tricks/git-submodule-tricks/README.md

 this are terminal commands to remove a broken submodul

-**If you can't clone the Repository anymore, try
+- to start the Terminal in the folder, you can although double click `start.cmd`

-`git clone --recurse-submodules=0 <REPO-URL>`**
+**If you can't clone the Repository anymore, try in the Terminal `git clone --recurse-submodules=0 <REPO-URL>`**

 - `<REPO-URL>` is your `root` Github Repo